Animal psychopathology: Stereotypies

 Stereotypies are repetitive, sometimes abnormal behaviors like pacing on the perch for birds.
 There are adaptive stereotypic behaviors such as grooming in cats and preening in birds.
 Captive parrots commonly perform a range of stereotypies.
 These behaviors are repeated identically and lack any function or goal.
 Captive parrots perform striking oral and locomotor stereotypies like pacing on the perch or repetitive play with a certain toy.
 Feather picking and loud vocalizations can be stereotypies but are not as rigid and may be reactions to confinement, stress, boredom and loneliness as studies have shown that parrots that are in cages closest to the door are the most prone to feather pick or scream.
-Feather picking is not a true stereotypy and is more like hair pulling in human and loud vocalizations or screaming can be a stereotypy but vocalization is part of a parrot's natural behavior.
+Feather picking is not a true stereotypy and is more like hair pulling in humans.
+Loud vocalizations or screaming can be a stereotypy but vocalization is part of a parrot's natural behavior.
 Captive parrots lack sufficient stimulation.
 Presumably they suffer from lack of companionship and opportunities to forage.
 Stereotypies can evolve from the social environment for example the presence or absence of certain social stimuli, social isolation, low feeder space and high stocking density (especially for tail biting in pigs).
 These behaviors can also be transmitted through social learning.
 Bank voles, pigeons and pigs when housed next to animals that show stereotypies, pick them up as well as through stimulus enhancement which is what happens in tail biting in pigs and feather pecking by hens.

 Stereotypies may be coping mechanisms as results suggest from study on tethered and stalled sows.
 Sows that are tethered and stalled exhibited more stereotypies like licking and rubbing than sows that are in groups outdoors.
 This abnormal behavior seems to be related to opioid (related to the reward system) receptor density.
-In sows, prolonged confinement, being tethered or being in gestation crates, results in abnormal behaviors and stereotypies. mu and kappa receptors are associated with aversion behaviors and Mu receptor density is greater in tethered sows than sows that are in groups outdoors.
+In sows, prolonged confinement, being tethered or being in gestation crates, results in abnormal behaviors and stereotypies.
+Mu and kappa receptors are associated with aversion behaviors and mu receptor density is greater in tethered sows than sows that are in groups outdoors.
 However, sows with stereotypy behaviors experienced a decrease both in Mu and Kappa receptor density in the brain suggesting that inactivity increases Mu receptor density and stereotypy development decrease both kappa and Mu receptor density.
+It is suggested that captive environment design can help prevent the existence of stereotypies, by creating an enclosure as similar as possible to the animal's natural environment and providing enrichments to stimulate their natural behavior.